binary-manu/routerify/README.md

   triggering tasks have already been executed;
 * `keep_going`: does not stop on errors.
 Useful for debugging.

-A set of variable enable or disable optional features:
+A set of variables enable or disable optional features:

 * `enable_rtl8812u`: if set to `true`, the playbook will install the out-of-tree driver for the Realtek RTL8812BU wireless chipset via